 Layer this cowl-neck vest over a simple tee, like the model pictured above.
 The vest also works well layered on top of long-sleeved clothing.
 The cowl neck serves as a lighter version of a scarf, keeping your neck warm while keeping the look loose and comfortable.

-Photo via Bluprint member Kate Golovanova’s Pattern Store
+Photo via Craftsy member Kate Golovanova’s Pattern Store

 3. Spearmint Tea Shawl